Comparison: Boot space Mercedes-Benz GLB vs. competitors 2025

 Within the broader Mercedes-Benz lineup, the GLB proudly sits as one of the top contenders for boot space.
 It outpaces models like the EQA and the CLA Coupé, which offer 340 liters and 440 liters respectively.
 Even the V-Class, which is almost synonymous with space, trails behind in terms of default boot space at 495 liters.
 Only larger SUVs and crossovers like the GLC and GLE surpass the GLB, but for a compact SUV, the GLB holds its own quite commendably.

-(Boot space)Variant name | Boot space |
+Boot space: GLB vs. other models by Mercedes-BenzVariant name | Boot space |

 GLS | 355 l |